-Ett Hem
+Ett Hem (Östermalm)

 Ett Hem, meaning ‘A Home’ in Swedish, embodies the essence of intimate luxury within Stockholm’s serene Lärkstaden neighborhood.
 This boutique hotel is housed in a meticulously restored 1910 Arts and Crafts townhouse, originally designed by architect Fredrik Dahlberg.
 Under the creative direction of British designer Ilse Crawford, the residence has been transformed into a stylish retreat that harmoniously blends contemporary Scandinavian aesthetics with curated vintage elements.
 The interiors feature natural materials, soft lighting, and bespoke furnishings.

-Guests can enjoy the library, the tranquil garden, and the open Kitchen—each serving as a welcoming communal space.
+Guests can enjoy the library, the tranquil garden, and the open Kitchen, each serving as a welcoming communal space.
 The Kitchen offers meals prepared with local and seasonal produce.
 The hotel also features a bar/lounge, a 24-hour health club, and a sauna.

-Nobis Hotel Stockholm
+Nobis Hotel Stockholm (Norrmalm)

 Nobis Hotel Stockholm seamlessly blends historic grandeur with contemporary Scandinavian design.
 Situated on Norrmalmstorg Square, the hotel occupies two 19th-century buildings, famously linked to the 1973 bank robbery that introduced the term “Stockholm syndrome.”
 The interiors, designed by the acclaimed design studio Claesson Koivisto Rune, embody a minimalist aesthetic inspired by Stockholm’s subdued winter light.
-The 201 guest rooms feature carefully selected natural materials—such as wool, wood, stone, leather, and glass.
+The 201 guest rooms feature carefully selected natural materials, such as wool, wood, stone, leather, and glass.

 Restaurant NOI offers a menu inspired by European flavors and seasonal ingredients.
 For a more casual experience, Bistro Bino serves globally inspired dishes in a modern bistro setting.
 The hotel’s social centerpiece, The Gold Bar, lives up to its name with walls and ceilings adorned in golden mirrors.
 Additional amenities include a lounge, a 24-hour fitness center, a sauna, and a steam room.

-Downtown Camper by Scandic
+Downtown Camper by Scandic (Norrmalm)

 Downtown Camper by Scandic offers is located in central Stockholm.
 The hotel’s interiors were designed by the renowned design firm Stylt Trampoli to evoke a modern-day campsite, featuring natural materials, communal lounges, and creative room layouts that foster a sense of community among guests.
 Each of the 494 rooms ranges from compact accommodations to spacious suites, some with connecting options ideal for groups or families.